BiOZed/web2vibes/src/MusicTheory/Scales/README.md

 ## Definition
 * A Scale is a collection of notes.
-* A Scale is defined by a root note (Key) and a collection of Tones and SemiTones.
+* A Scale is defined by a root note (Tonic) and a collection of Tones and SemiTones (Key Signature).

 ### Scale Degrees
 A Scale Degree is basically the note at a specific index of the scale.